eMous/tlnx/prj.md

   3. The module runs the bundled `uninstall.sh` and `install.sh` via `sudo $SHELL` to ensure a clean re-install each time.
   4. All stdout/stderr streams are tee'd into `logs/server_config-*.log` so proxy provisioning diagnostics stay captured.
 - Because the tarball lives inside the repo, Clashctl installs succeed even on air-gapped machines; only the optional subscription download hits the network.

+3.9 **ZeroTier module**:
+- Installs the official ZeroTier package via the upstream bootstrap script.
+- When `ZEROTIER_NETWORK_ID` (or its encrypted counterpart) is populated, the module automatically joins that network so the node becomes reachable over the virtual overlay.
+- Skips the join step gracefully when no network ID is supplied.

+3.10 **FRP module**:
+- Extracts `packages/frp.tar.gz`, installs the `frpc` and `frps` binaries into `/usr/local/bin`, and copies template configs from `etc/.conf/frp/` into `~/.config/frp/`.
+- Validates each TOML config with `frpc verify`/`frps verify` before generating systemd units that reference the extracted configs and binaries.
+- Honors the `FRPC_AUTO_START` and `FRPS_AUTO_START` flags so services only start when explicitly requested, keeping air-gapped setups under user control.

+3.11 **Vim module**:
+- Installs Vim via apt when it is missing, then drops a conservative `.vimrc` if the user does not already have one.
+- The generated config turns on syntax highlighting, indentation helpers, and a few quality-of-life defaults so machines without prior editor setup remain usable out of the box.

 3.4 **Remote execution flow**:
 1. The local script sees `REMOTE_RUN=false`.